 Cognitive Psychologists identify different categories of knowledge representation.

-Declarative: A symbolic expression of competence.

-Declarative knowledge is abstract
+A common cognitive model organized Declarative, Procedural and Reactive knowledge as a hierarchy.

-Declarative knowledge is used to communicate and to reason.

-Declarative knowledge must be interpreted to be used.
+Declarative:A symbolic expression of competence.Declarative knowledge is abstractDeclarative knowledge is used to communicate and to reason.Declarative knowledge must be interpreted to be used.